avaframe/AvaFrame/docs/DFAnumerics.rst

 Mesh and interpolation
 -----------------------
-The numerical method used in com1DFA mixes particle methods and grid methods.
-Mass and momentum are tracked using particles but flow depth is tracked using the grid.
-The grid is also to access topographic information (surface elevation, normal) as well as for displaying results.
+The numerical method used in com1DFA mixes particle methods and mesh methods.
+Mass and momentum are tracked using particles but flow depth is tracked using the mesh.
+The mesh is also to access topographic information (surface elevation, normal) as well as for displaying results.
 Therefore it is important to define properly the mesh and the interpolation method that enables transition from particle to mesh values and the other way around.